andrej4771/system-administration/README.md

-# System Administration

-Hello, this is a learning repostirory for System Administration, step by step, explained!
-Enjoy!

-# Network Services Lab – ANS
+# Network Services Lab – System Administration

 This repository contains **step-by-step documentation** and **verified commands** for configuring core network services on **Ubuntu Linux** as part of the ANS lab exercises.